 Application for admission to the Yale Graduate School of Arts and Sciences for all degree and non-degree programs is an online process only.

 - All documents in support of your application must be uploaded to your application.
 This includes required materials such as your personal statement of purpose and transcripts, as examples.
-No materials are to be mailed to the Graduate School or to your designated program of study.
+Do not mail any material to the Graduate School or to your designated program of study.

-- You have the ability to “track” the receipt of standardized test scores released to us, as well as recommendations submitted.
+- You will be able to track the receipt of standardized test scores released to us as well as recommendations submitted.